hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

 ---
 As we are frequently on packrafting trips we are of course always looking for new packrafting gear like a PFD (personal floating device) or life jacket.
 Here comes our selection of the best PFDs.

+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
+The links on this site contain affiliate links.

 <hr>

 # The best PFDs / life jackets for packrafting